0x00002a/marked-imports/README.md

 ```

 Note you'll need a <packagename>.cabal file in your source root and you'll need to run the above in either
-your source root or a subdirectory of it, you'll also need to be using stack
+your source root or a subdirectory of it.
+If your using stack you should run it with `stack exec -- mimps ...`
+instead so it can access your stack environment.

 ## Examples